f5devcentral/f5-agility-labs-xc/docs/class4/lab2.rst

    .. note ::

-      You should now be blocked from accessing the 'getbyheroname' API endpoint, as it is a shadow API—an undocumented and unapproved endpoint.
+      You should now be blocked from accessing the 'getbyheroname' API endpoint, as it is a shadow API, an undocumented and unapproved endpoint.

 **End of Lab**